 Chief Information Officer

-UIS offers secure access from wired and wireless networks in academic and administrative areas.
-We know how important mobile technology is to our faculty and staff and we want to ensure that employees are successful in connecting their personal computers to the SSU wireless network.
-Connecting personal devices to the SSU wired network is not permitted without prior authorization.
+ITS offers secure access from the wired and wireless networks in academic and administrative areas on campus.
+We know how important mobile technology is to our faculty and staff and we want to ensure that employees are successful in connecting their personal computers to the SSUnet wireless network.
+Connecting personal devices to the SSU wired network requires prior authorization.